mrblomblo/MoreThemes/CONTRIBUTING.md

 After that, you should decide if you want to create a more in-depth theme that themes more of SwarmUI, or if you want to create a theme that themes most portions, but isn't as in-depth.
 It's basically like a fill-in-the-blanks.

-You can follow these templates:
+You should follow one of these templates:

 <details>
 <summary>In-depth theming template</summary>